Horse coughing is a common symptom of heaves, an inflammatory response in the respiratory tract, often triggered by an inhaled allergen.

 The first treatment method to take when you notice prolonged horse coughing is to change the horse’s environmental surroundings; this is important to treat current and future occurrences.
 When heaves is more severe, it may also be necessary to treat your horse with prescription medications.
 Generally Supplements can be given before and during the onset of medications to help block allergen triggers.
 You may choose to discuss these options with your vet:

-- A cost effective and readily available option for heaves in horses is oral feed supplements with natural ingredients.
+- A cost effective and readily available option for heaves in horses is supplements with natural ingredients.
 When dealing with heaves, natural remedies may offer the benefits required, but with fewer side effects.
-Supplements can be easily added in with any feed program and are highly palatable.
+Supplements can be easily added in and are highly palatable.

 - Supplements with Tienchi, Spirulina, or DMG can have significant benefits for horses with respiratory problems.
-They work to improve circulation, reduce inflammation, and fortify the immune system to effectively relieve the symptoms of heaves.
+They work to improve circulation, support a healthy inflammatory response, and fortify the immune system to effectively relieve the symptoms of heaves.

 Oral Anti-inflammatory Medicines